sathishmepco/Java-Interview-Programs/README.md

 12. Write a java program to convert Decimal number to Binary number?
 13. Find the missing Number in the given array of 1 to N.
 14. Write a java program to Reverse an Array.
+15. Write a java program to Reverse a given number.
+16. Write a java program to swap two numbers without using third variable.

+# String Based Programs
+1. Write a java program to check the given String is Palindrome or not.
-15. How to Swap two Strings without using third (temporary) variable?
+2. How to Swap two Strings without using third (temporary) variable?
+3. Write a java program to reverse a String without using in-build function.
+4. Write a java program to count the number of words in a given String.
+5. Write a java program to remove all White Spaces in the given String.